 You can use many of the box metrics that Azure DevOps has such as velocity, cumulative flow diagram, cycle time, lead time, bug burndown, code coverage and more.
 It is all available by default, and you don’t need to do anything except maybe create your own dashboard around it.

 Azure has this feature called Analytic Views.
 The idea behind analytic views is that it can be pulled into PowerBI and empower you to reach a deeper level of analytics.

 When it comes to analytics, it is important to take a note of another useful tool from Azure, which is Azure Application Insights.
 Once you release your software, you can increase your product confidence and address issues in real-time using Azure Application Insights.

 How to tie everything together on Azure DevOps (Traceability)?

-One of the core value-added features that Azure DevOps has is traceability.
+One of the core value-added features that Azure DevOps offers is traceability.
 Everything is traceable.
-You start with your work item, it’s linked to your branches and your commits and pull requests.
+You start with your work item, which is linked to your branches and your commits and pull requests.
 The pull requests and builds are related and builds are referenced in releases.
 So, when you do an automatic unit test, it generates a test run result, which is associated with a build.
-So when you’re trying to debug an issue and trying to figure out what caused it you can figure out which build and which commit it was happening in, which work item was it linked to etc. Imagine how efficient this makes you.
-When you run an organization the easy part is writing the code, the hard part is maintaining and debugging and tracking it.
+So when you’re trying to debug an issue and trying to figure out what caused it, you can figure out which build and which commit it was happening in, which work item it was linked to etc. When you run an organization the easy part is writing the code, the hard part is maintaining and debugging and tracking it.
+Imagine how efficient this makes you.